Strategic Housing and Economic Land Availability Assessment (SHELAA)

-The National Planning Policy Framework (NPPF) requires local planning authorities to produce a strategic housing land availability assessment to identify sufficient land to meet their housing need over the plan period.
+The National Planning Policy Framework (NPPF) requires local planning authorities to produce a strategic housing and economic land availability assessment (SHELAA) to identify sufficient land to meet their housing need over the plan period.

 This is the April 2016 Assessment, which has a base date of April 2016.

 SHLAA - Main Report Sections

 A call for sites was undertaken in October 2017.
 The information received is now being considered and will inform the preparation of the revised SHELAA, and Brownfield Land Register.